 Marcus Osmond Smart was selected as the No. 6 overall pick by the Boston Celtics in the 2014 NBA Draft.
-Known for his tenacity on the defensive end and streaky play on offense, Smart is the longest tenured player currently on the Celtics roster in his eighth season.
+Known for his tenacity on the defensive end and streaky play on offense, Smart is the longest-tenured player currently on the Celtics roster in his ninth season.

 Get to know more about Smart, who is annually among the team leaders in Tommy Awards:

 Marcus Smart's bio

 - Birthdate: March 6, 1994

 - Birthplace: Flower Mound, Texas

 - Jersey number: 36

 Marcus Smart's career NBA stats